Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 }
 ```

-To register your data objects with the DI service collection, we recommend you to create a static class `DataObjects` with an extension method `AddDataObjects` that adds transient data objects of each type, as follows.
+To register your data objects with the DI service collection, we recommend you create a static class `DataObjects` with an extension method `AddDataObjects` that adds transient data objects of each type, as follows.

 ```cs title="DataObjects.cs"
 public static IServiceCollection AddDataObjects(this IServiceCollection services)